navapbc/wic-participant-recertification-portal/docs/decisions/0006-keep-eligibility-screener-and-recert-portal-separate.md

 ## Decision Outcome

-...
+Option 2 - Keep the eligibility screener and the recertification portal as two separate codebases

 ## Pros and Cons of the Options

 ### Option 1 - Combine the eligibility screener and the recertification portal into the same codebase

 * Good, because it will be easy to keep the eligibility screener's dependencies up to date
-* Good, because we can more easily create and manage a library of shared React components
+* Good, because we can more easily create and manage shared React components
 * Good, because we have fewer code repos to manage
 * Bad, because it may be hard for an interested party to try out one tool without the code and documentation for the other
 * Bad, because we might need to build a setup script / wizard to help someone navigate deployment options